JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_modifier.rst

       method for initializing or modifying the density matrix file for a LDA+U calculation (details see below)
     * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.rotate_nmmpmat()`: Specific
       method for rotating a block of the density matrix file for a LDA+U calculation (details see below) in real space

+In addition there are methods for manipulating the stored files on the :py:class:`~aiida_fleur.data.fleurinp.FleurinpData` instance directly:

+  * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.set_file()`: Set a file on the Fleurinpdata instance
+  * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.del_file()`: Delete a file on the Fleurinpdata instance

 The figure below shows a comparison between the use of XML and shortcut methods.